wecodeio/email_crawler/README.md

 # EmailCrawler

-Email crawler: crawls the top ten Google search results looking for email addresses and exports them to CSV.
+Email crawler: crawls the top N Google search results looking for email addresses and exports them to CSV.

 ## Installation